massimiliano-mantione/talks/JsDay2019/Jsday2019.md

 -> Nobody in his right mind would have said that it was good

 ^
+-> But Javascript he made
+^
--> But Javascript we had
+-> and Javascript we had
 ^
 -> ...for the centuries to come...